 Last July, we reported on a home in Tamarac that had long been an eyesore in the community.
-Besides having a large amount of items left on the property, the owner would routinely park several cars and trucks in front.
+Besides having a large number of items left on the property, the owner would routinely park several cars and trucks in front.
 Residents were assured by the city that they would soon be towed.

 So, what has happened in six months?

-Two years ago, resident George G., said it started with couches, a ladder and trash on the front and side of the home.
+Two years ago, resident George G., said it started with couches, a ladder, and trash on the front and side of the home.
 The neighbors believed that the homeowner was just cleaning out his house or fixing his roof.
 But the items stayed, and more junk accumulated.